rynonl/apimok/README.md

 Installation
 ============

 apimok is available as a package via NPM.
-This is the recommended way to install and update apimok.
+This is the recommended way to install and update Apimok.

     npm install apimok